 The modeling for solid waste reduction was oriented towards achieving "zero waste" by 2050.
 As some products cannot be recycled or composted, the model targets an 80%-90% reduction in waste, which is in line with common definitions for zero waste targets.
 Waste emissions are reduced in the model through several measures.
 Due to source reduction, total waste generated is reduced by 20% relative to the BAU case.
 However, due to population growth, total waste generated still grows by 81% relative to 2017.
 The model assumes that through a combination of recycling and composting, 90% of residential and commercial waste that is generated is diverted from incineration by 2050.
 Greenhouse gas emissions from waste decrease from 28,221 MTCO2e in 2017 to 4,133 MTCO2e in 2050-an 85% decrease.
-The savings from solid waste show up in the Solid Waste Reduction wedge and are grouped with other waste policies in WR.
+The savings from solid waste show up in the Solid Waste Reduction wedge and are attributed to the WR section of the plan.